 I am employed as the Director of On the Land Programs at the NWT Recreation and Parks Association, a non-profit organization that works with communities across the NWT to promote healthy families and communities through.
 In my role, I support organizations and communities delivering land-based programs.

-I am a historian by training.
-I completed a doctorate in Canadian history at Carleton University in 2012.
-From 2013-2015, I was a SSHRC Postdoctoral Fellow in the School of Kinesiology and Health Studies at Queen’s University.
-I continue to research and write about the social history of sport and leisure.
+I was granted a PhD in History from Carleton University in 2012.
+During graduate school, I conducted research on different forms of outdoor recreation in the late nineteenth and early twentieth century; my Master’s considered girls summer camps in the 1920s and 1930s, while my doctoral dissertation examined settler canoe culture at the end of the long nineteenth century.
+As a SSHRC Postdoctoral Fellow in the School of Kinesiology and Health Studies at Queen’s University, I studied physical activity programming for working-class women in the decades around the turn of the twentieth century.
 My first book, a monograph about the social and spatial politics of canoeing in late-nineteenth-century North America, is in press with UTP.

-Beyond academic journals and presses, my writing has appeared in Up Here Magazine and Edge YK, and on the NiCHE Otter Blog,.
+Beyond academic journals and presses, my writing has appeared in Up Here Magazine, Edge YK, and Barista Magazine, and on the NiCHE Otter Blog,.

 I occasionally take on research and writing contracts.
 Please contact me if you have a project that could benefit from my knowledge or skills.